ledgersmb/ledgersmb-dev-docker/README.md

 ## Quick Start (from scratch)

 The following bash shell script was tested on Ubuntu 22.04.
-It installs LedgerSMB and runs the development test suite.
+It installs LedgerSMB and runs the LedgerSMB test suites.

+All further instructions assumes that this script is run from the `$USERS` `$HOME` directory and that the user is NOT the root user.

+The Quick Start script only works after commit fdbc05543751ec5fa560587dcafd9cdb0d6ef397 (15 August 2022) in the LedgerSMB master branch.
+Prior to that the directories `logs` and `screens` were not present in the LedgerSMB repository and needed to added manually.

 Details about each step appear below the script.

 ```sh
 #!/bin/bash